 - Step 6: Confirm your payment arrangement.

-What to do if Revenue asks you to submit a VHT Return
+What to do if Revenue contacts you about your property

-Even if you have assessed that VHT does not apply to your property by following the steps above, Revenue may still ask you to:
+Even if you have assessed that VHT does not apply to your property, Revenue may still ask you to:

 - confirm the status of your property

-- submit a VHT Return for your property.
+- submit a VHT Return for your property, if required.

 To confirm the status of the property, you may be asked to provide evidence that, during the chargeable period, your property has been: